 In 1995, President Clinton signed a law that allows inventors to file a provisional patent application.
 This process offers an effective, fast, and cheap way to safeguard your place in line at the United States Patent and Trademark Office (USPTO) for up to one year until you file a regular patent application.

 A provisional patent application (sometimes referred to as a PPA) consists of text and drawings that describe how to make and use your invention.
 It’s a short document—often five to ten pages—written in plain English, with none of the arcane language used in regular patent applications.
 In fact, if you’ve written a technical article that accurately describes how to make and use your invention, you can submit that as part of your application.
 You do not need to hire a draftsperson to prepare formal drawings; you can furnish informal drawings as long as they—in conjunction with your written statement—show how to make and use your invention.
-You can either send your description, drawings, a return postcard, and a cover sheet and fee transmittal form to the USPTO by USPS Express Mail (along with the $125 fee), or you can transmit the materials electronically (as we’ll explain in Chapter 6).
+You can either send your description, drawings, a return postcard, and a cover sheet and fee transmittal form to the USPTO by USPS Express Mail (along with the fee—$130 for small entities or $65 for micro entities—discussed later), or you can transmit the materials electronically with a credit card charge authorization (as we’ll explain in Chapter 6).
 Once this is done, you have established an effective filing date for your invention and you can use the term “patent pending” on your invention—at least for 12 months from the filing date.

 A PPA will not, by itself, get you a patent.
 In order to patent your invention and obtain some of the benefits listed above, you must file a regular patent application—a more complex document—and the application must be approved by the USPTO.
 The provisional patent application is a simple, inexpensive strategy for preserving your rights while you decide whether to file for a regular patent.
 But if you want that patent, you will have to file a regular application within a year after you file your provisional application.

 What If You Don’t File Your Regular Application on Time?